iotaledger/wasp/tools/snapshot/readme.md

 The command expect database of the chain in the current directory.
 The chain must be deactivated or the node must be stopped.

-The command iterates the detabase and creates the snapshot file.
+The command iterates the database and creates a snapshot file.

 **Important.** The order in which key/value pairs in database are iterated, is **not-deterministic** in general.
 This means, that content of the snapshot file (and, therefore, digest/hash of it) is not guaranteed to be the same for the same source database.

-The above, however, does not violate consisency of the database.
-It is alway guaranteed, that *root commitment* to the state is fully deterministic.
+The above, however, does not violate consistency of the database.
+It is always guaranteed, that *root commitment* to the state is fully deterministic.

 #### Scan snapshot file

-`snapshot -scan <chainID>` scans the file, checks it formatting and extracts main parameters of the state stored in the snapshot itself (not in the file name):
+`snapshot -scan <chainID>` scans the file, checks the formatting and extracts main parameters of the state stored in the snapshot itself (not in the file name):

 * chainID
 * state index